-Joshua Eisenburg is the Director of the Office of Safety and Security at ENC.
-The security officers receive onboarding, one on one supervision and in-service trainings throughout the year.
+Joshua Eisenberg serves as the Director of the Office of Safety and Security at ENC.
+The security receive training through in-service sessions.
 Security officers do not carry guns and do not have police arrest powers.
 They conduct regular tours around the Main Campus and Old Colony Campus 24/7.
 On duty security officers can be immediately accessed by dialing 3911 from campus phones or 617-745-3911 from cell phones.
 Security officers are equipped with mobile radio/phone units which have the ability to answer and respond to emergency calls anywhere on campus.
 Students requiring an escort after dark may contact a security officer for assistance.
 If minor offenses involving ENC's rules and regulations are committed by an ENC student, campus security will report these incidents to the Director of Safety and Security and the Office of Student Development.
-Officers will immediately notify the Quincy Police Department in instances of major offenses when illegal acts become known.
+Officers will immediately notify the Quincy Police

+Department in instances of major offenses when illegal acts become known.
 All suspected thefts or crimes should be reported to the Office of Safety and Security.